monambike/monambike/README.md

 Please take a look at my [personal website](https://monambike.com)! 🌐

+You can also check this application I'm working now: [github.com/monambike/kwijisho-discord-bot](https://github.com/monambike/kwijisho-discord-bot).

 # I Also Love

 🗃️ To keep things organized, so when I need them, I'm ready 😎 just need to use it;